Mountain Trails & Conditions

 Crater Creek + Foggy Dew

+Closed due to recent snow snow at about 5,500 ft.
 Moderate to difficult ride with a long climb (3,500'-4,500').
 NW Forest Pass required to park at trailhead.
 Electric assist bikes allowed.

 Middle Fork Beaver Creek

-Some downed trees remain on trail.
+Current Conditions: Trail has been cleared and recent moisture ensures the dirt is running well.
 Great section of trail that will put a smile on your face.
 If you haven't discovered this gem, you should.
 Usually connected with Bear Mountain trail as part of the Bear Mountain figure 8 for a longer ride.
 Enjoy the flow!
 No pass required for parking or riding.
 Electric assist bikes allowed.

 Methow Valley Community Trail